95% Engineers in India Unfit For Software Development Jobs: Report

 This company benefits greatly from making it appear that most hiring candidates are unfit for the job; it creates a need for their product.

-Lies, damned lies, and statistics (Score:4, Informative)
+Lies, damned lies, and statistics (Score:5, Informative)

 So there is probably a lot of truth in the reporting, but the shock value of the story comes from the numbers.
 95% you say!
 Oh my!
 We cannot have any Indians write code!
 The details, in this case, matter a great deal, so lets take a look at some of the unanswered questions that may impact the accuracy of that number.